chcaty/chcaty.gitlab.io/source/about/index-en.md

 Proficiency in using gitlab cicd to automate the compilation and deployment of code, and the automated versioning and referencing of nuget packages.
 Proficiency in Dapper, EF Core and other orm frameworks, proficiency in the use of Redis; proficiency in Winform desktop application development, independent development of Windows PC End-to-end applicationsand development using DevExpress; a foundation of appropriate skills in microservices architecture.
 Familiarity with SQL language, proficiency in using SQL Server, Oracle, Sqlite databases and knowledge ofdatabase design processes.
-Proficiency in web design using HTML, CSS, JavaScript technologies and frameworks such as JQuery, Bootstrap,VueJS, EasyUl, etc.
+Familiarity in web design using HTML, CSS, JavaScript technologies and frameworks such as JQuery, Bootstrap,VueJS, EasyUl, etc.
+Experience working in courier, logistics and freight related industries, familiar with the business of related industries, and have independently developed related freight, quotation and warehouse management modules, and have also independently undertaken the development of a courier management system for a courier company (including but not limited to billing, payment and other regular courier business modules).

 #### Project Experience

-##### Apu Up, Apu Business Link and the corresponding cloud management backend system (2020/09- present)
+##### Business Link APP and the corresponding cloud management backend system (2020/09- present)

 Projects
 The project is mainly divided into listing module, shop module, order module, brokerage module, operation-related modules such as (news push, promotion script and sharing, etc.).
 The system is mainly empowered by technology to promote efficient and positive linkage between the various stakeholders in the real estate transaction, such as buying clients, brokers and developers.

 Technology selection
-.Net Core framework, with an MVVP architecture, using EF CORE.
-Redis, Serilog and other technologies.
-Gitlab's cicd technology is used to automate compilation, migration and release.
-Each Serices service has a corresponding integration test, using mock data to carry out positive testing to ensure that the interface is in the positive process is no problem.
+The back-end interface uses .Net Core, with MVVP architecture, EF CORE, Redis, Serilog and other technologies.
+Using Gitlab's cicd technology to achieve automated compilation, data migration and release; each Serices service has a corresponding integration test; using the idea of DDD, each business module is independent into a separate nuget, and finally in the unified release.
+On the one hand, it can realize the splitting of different businesses on line, so that the unrelated businesses will not affect each other, and on the other hand, it can be more convenient to achieve grayscale update.

 ##### High Speed Rail Express Information Management System (2019/12 - 2020/08)

 Projects
-This project is mainly divided into ten modules (permission management, basic information, billing management. waybill management, material management quotation management, customer service management, order management).
-This system is mainly designed to provide a more convenient and fast service to the express business of High Speed Rail Express.
+The project is mainly divided into twelve modules (permission management, basic information, billing management, waybill management, material management, quotation management, customer service management, order management, payment management, settlement management).
+This system is mainly to provide more convenient and fast service to the express business of high-speed railway express, and at the same time realize the transition from paper face sheet to electronic face sheet, after recording the order in the system, directly print the corresponding face sheet, thus reducing the trouble of using paper face sheet and needing to proofread the single number.
+Settlement management and payment management to ensure that the company will not have too much financial disputes with the franchise network, each deduction and payment are traceable, there will not be no money to join the network has been able to ship the situation, to avoid unnecessary losses.

 Technology selection
 C#、Winform、DevExpress.